 Saputo has a policy of declaring quarterly cash dividends on the Common Shares.
-In fiscal 2007, 2008 and 2009, Saputo declared respectively the following yearly dividends on the Common Shares, \$0.40, \$0.48 and \$0.56 per share.
-In fiscal 2009, the Company's dividend policy was reviewed by the Board of Directors and the quarterly dividend of \$0.12 per share, representing a yearly dividend of \$0.48 per share, was increased on July 31, 2008 to \$0.14 per share, representing a yearly dividend of \$0.56 per share.
+In fiscal 2008, 2009 and 2010, Saputo declared respectively the following yearly dividends on the Common Shares, \$0.48, \$0.56 and \$0.58 per share.
+In fiscal 2010, the Company's dividend policy was reviewed by the Board of Directors and the quarterly dividend of \$0.14 per share, representing a yearly dividend of \$0.56 per share, was increased on August 4, 2009 to \$0.145 per share, representing a yearly dividend of \$0.58 per share.
 The balance of the Company's earnings are reinvested to finance the growth of its business.
-The Company's dividend policy will be reviewed from time to time, but at least once annually, by the Board of Directors and will depend on Saputo's financial condition, results of operations, capital requirements and such other factors as the Board of Directors, in its sole discretion, deems relevant.
+The Company's dividend policy is reviewed from time to time, but at least once annually, by the Board of Directors and depends on Saputo's financial condition, results of operations, capital requirements and such other factors as the Board of Directors, in its sole discretion, deems relevant.